 Lycra’s elasticity of up to 500 percent of its original size, durability, and strength made it possible to create soft, sheer, and lightweight underwear.
 It had resistance to stains from oils, lotion, and perspiration.
 These qualities made it a significant improvement over rubber which was constricting, heavy, hot, and lost elasticity over time.

-Elastane makes fabrics like cotton, hemp, polyester, and wool stretch and makes them more comfortable to wear and form-fitting.
+The addition of elastane makes fabrics like cotton, hemp, polyester, and wool stretch and makes them more comfortable to wear and form-fitting.
 It is not very common to find garments made entirely out of elastane fibers because they are more costly than other synthetic fabrics.
-The common practice is to mix a certain percentage of spandex, say 5 to 10 percent, with different fabrics.
+The common practice is to mix a certain percentage of spandex, at a typical ratio of 5 to 10 percent, with different fabrics.